matteomasto/Patching_DL/README.md

 Make sure that a Tensorflow 2.2.0 or newer version is installed on your machine.

-I developped the codes during my PhD at the University Grenoble - Alpes and in the ID01 beamline of the European Synchrotron Radiation Facility (ESRF-EBS).
+I developped the codes during my PhD at the University Grenoble - Alpes and at the ID01 beamline of the European Synchrotron Radiation Facility (ESRF-EBS).
 The PhD is also part of the ENGAGE programme, thus partially funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement number 101034267.

 ![DynamicInpainting](https://github.com/matteomasto/Patching_DL/assets/137916908/488002d2-f21f-45c1-8f8c-27de0e93057f)